 - There are a couple of tennis courts on the island and you can also hire racquets

-- The fishing is excellent although you have to make sure you stick to areas which are not sanctuary zones and you need a licence which can be obtained from the Department of Fisheries.
+- The fishing at Rottnest Island is excellent although you have to make sure you stick to areas which are not sanctuary zones and you need a licence which can be obtained from the Department of Fisheries.
 There are also heaps of crayfish if you have cray pots or know how to dive for them.
 As with the mainland, you need to observe bag limits and have the relevant licence where applicable.
 Spear guns are not allowed in the marine park.

 - The Salt Store – a mini one room museum